WeblateOrg/weblate/docs/user/files.rst

 Any file in a supported file format can be uploaded, but it is still recommended to use the same file format as the one used for translation, otherwise some features might not be translated properly.
+For JSON based file formats, custom key separator could be set in component settings or during setting up the component.

 .. seealso::